-Directs activities of Site Command Center.

-- Alerts Teachers as required.
-Ensures Staff are at required positions with equipment/information necessary to complete tasks.
-Assigns additional duties to available staff and direct site operation. - □ Communicates with Transportation, Food Services, as necessary.

-Communicates with nursing staff and Crisis Response Team, as needed.

-- Organizes and coordinates all necessary activities at site. - □ Requests added personnel from Personnel Officer. - □ Works with Site Principal to advise parents of early dismissal of students, if necessary. - Provides information to Superintendent/media spokesperson regarding early dismissal of students and other information, if/as necessary
+- Directs activities of Site Command Center. - □ Alerts Teachers as required. - Ensures Staff are at required positions with equipment/information necessary to complete tasks. - □ Assigns additional duties to available staff and direct site operation. - □ Communicates with nursing staff and Crisis Response Team, as needed. - □ Communicates with Transportation, Food Services, as necessary. - □ Organizes and coordinates all necessary activities at site. - Requests added personnel from Personnel Officer. - □ Works with Site Principal to advise parents of early dismissal of students, if necessary. - Provides information to Superintendent/media spokesperson regarding early dismissal of students and other information, if/as necessary.